rjelzinga/tictactoe/tictactoeex/README.md

 ### Notes

+- Current implementation is under `lib/tictactoe.ex` and the test file is located at `test/tictactoe_test.exs`
 - The tests that run against a 5x5 board are in the test file, but commented out.
 Uncomment once done to see whether they are passing